jsonzilla/vtt_to_srt3/README.md

   -r, --recursive       walk path recursively
   -e ENCODING, --encoding ENCODING
-                        encoding format for input and output files
+                        encoding format for input and output files -rf, --remove_format  remove the format tags like bold & italic from output files
 ```

 ## Usage as a lib